LukasFrankenQ/district-control/README.md

 ##### Contact

-I am always happy about feedback and for people to contribute, feel free to reach out at [lukas.franken@ed.ac.uk](lukas.franken@ed.ac.uk).
+I am always happy about feedback and for people to contribute, feel free to reach out at <lukas.franken@ed.ac.uk>